francesjgonzales/proj3/README.md

 #### Search bar

 A search bar with a dropdown button that shows **Students** & **Class group** info as hints to user on what categories they can search.
+This was the initial plan but during the usability testing, I decided to move this to be in the center page so that teachers can easily refer to and categories were separated for easier access.
+This is helpful when shown in mobile

 Here are additional features to be implemented in the future: